alexttran/ArgumentStrengthener/README.md

 ## AI Tools Used During Development

 ### Development Process
-This project was developed with assistance from AI coding tools:
+This project was developed with assistance from ChatGPT:

 1. **Code Generation**: Initial project structure, boilerplate code, and component scaffolding
 2. **Problem Solving**: Debugging environment variable loading issues and API integration